-Every year the hospitality industry gets together to talk about technology and its impact on the industry at HITECH.
+Every year the hospitality industry gets together to talk about technology and its impact on the sector at HITECH.
 This trade show highlights the newest technology solutions for hotels, and recently some new room locks have been designed to allow guests to use their cell phone as a key.
 These locks utilize a form of RFID (Radio Frequency Identification) technology called NFC (Near Field Communication) that allows devices to connect when they touch.
-Most modern cell phones are equipped with this feature, but few people are actually using it
+Most modern cell phones are equipped with this feature, but few people are using it.

 In an attempt to pioneer this technology, Hilton announced that they will be installing NFC enabled room locks in the majority of its properties.
 This will allow guests to unlock their room doors with their cell phones.
 Their goal is to combine this technology with their mobile apps and enable guests to check-in over the phone, bypassing the front desk altogether.
 Hilton feels this will leave staff free to concentrate on providing better customer service for guests who need more than just a check-in transaction.
 So the question is, "If it's good enough for Hilton, is it right for your hotel?"

 Convenience is critical with NFC.
 It allows guests to tap or wave their phone over their door locks, and it will most likely replace magnetic stripe keys.
 Developers of this technology state that the security is much more stable and secure than standard magnetic keys.
 Anyone who has worked the front desk knows how often guests demagnetize their keys, and that reprogramming them takes up a lot of additional time.
 This time-saver would allow desk agents to focus on guests with issues or their administrative duties.
 Many larger brands have introduced mobile apps as part of the guest loyalty programs, and are looking to strengthen these programs with NFC locks and enabling portable check-ins and the ability to pick their room for its members.